 He sued numerous cities and counties to force them to prepare Environmental Impact Reports (EIRs) before banning plastic bags.
 One of the cases went to the California Supreme Court, which ruled for the first time that businesses had standing to demand EIRs based on commercial impacts.
 The court also ruled that large cities and counties must prepare EIRs before banning plastic bags.

 He sued Apple, Google, Microsoft, and Samsung for unfair business practices for failing to provide any warnings whatsoever about distracted driving.
 These companies tacitly approve of their customers using their phones and apps while driving.
-Over 3,000 people are killed and over 400,000 are injured each year in the U.S. by distracted driving, including many teenagers who have no appreciation of the danger.
-The case was not successful although the California Court of Appeal did approve of the merits of the cause in its opinion when it stated: “Plaintiffs’ quest to raise awareness about the dangers of distracted driving is a noble one.”
+Over 3,000 people are killed, and over 400,000 are injured each year in the US by distracted driving, including many teenagers who have no appreciation of the danger.
+The case was not successful.
+However, the California Court of Appeal did approve of the purpose of the case in its opinion.
+It stated: “Plaintiffs’ quest to raise awareness about the dangers of distracted driving is a noble one.”

 He presently represents major real estate developers and owners in Los Angeles as well as numerous businesses and individuals in litigation and transactional matters.

-He has appeared on Good Morning America, the Today Show, Fox, and multiple times on CNBC.
-He was interviewed by Anderson Cooper on CNN.
+He has appeared on Good Morning America, The Today Show, Fox, and multiple times on CNBC.
+Anderson Cooper interviewed him on CNN.
 Jay Leno mentioned him in two monologues on the Tonight Show.
 David Letterman talked about him on the Late Show.
 He was the subject of a debate on ABC’s The View.
-He was vilified by Rush Limbaugh and the Drudge Report.
-He has appeared numerous times on CNBC.
+Rush Limbaugh and the Drudge Report vilified him.
 He has been interviewed dozens of times on TV and radio stations in the US, Canada, Britain, France, South Korea, and other countries.